In this drug factsheet:

 If you have hyperthyroidism (a condition where the thyroid is overactive), discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.

-Pregnancy: This medication should not be used during pregnancy unless the benefits outweigh the risks.
+Pregnancy: Although salbutamol is often used during pregnancy, there are no well-controlled studies to show its safety.
+This medication should not be used during pregnancy unless the benefits outweigh the risks.
 If you become pregnant while taking this medication, contact your doctor.

 Breast-feeding: It is not known if salbutamol passes into breast milk.
 If you are a breast-feeding mother and are using this medication, it may affect your baby.
 Talk to your doctor about whether you should continue breast-feeding.